Spinal Cord Stimulation

 Spinal Cord Stimulation May Help

 Spinal cord stimulation is one treatment for chronic pain.
-A small electric power source sends signals to your spinal cord.
+A small medical device sends signals to your spinal cord.
 These signals keep the chronic pain messages from being sent to your brain.
 Instead, you may feel tingling from the electrical signals.

 The Stimulator System